The Wise Artist: What It Takes to Complete the Work

 “. . . which makes to run out of this plant (dry and withered in appearance) a water which wets not the hands, and which by a magical union . . . is dissolved into a viscous water—into a mercurial liquor, which is the beginning, the foundation, and the Key of our Art.”

-The work succeeds only through repetition, patience, failure, return, and a willingness to remain with the same material long after easier explanations have failed.
+The work succeeds only through repetition, patience, failure, return, and a willingness to remain with the same rock long after partial successes have failed.

-Reading that, I began to think of the text differently.
-The description of what the work requires struck me as a path that selects for only a certain type of man.
+Reading that, I began to think of the text as a description of a journey that selects for only a certain type of man.
 Those who lack patience abandon the work.
 Those who stay are changed by it.

 The writings can point, warn, and test, but they do not carry the practitioner to the end.
-The practitioner has to read, work, handle the materials, get it wrong, return to it, and remain with the problem long enough for insight to be received.
+He has to handle the materials, get them wrong, return to them, and remain humble enough for insight to be received.

 The Wise Artist

-What affected me most is the extent to which the text’s portrait of the “Wise Artist” appears to map onto Shimanishi.
-Everything I have learned about him points in the same direction: intensely private, never seeking recognition, prayerful, and almost unimaginably persistent.
+What affected me most is the extent to which the text’s portrait of the “Wise Artist” appears to describe Shimanishi.
+Everything I have learned about him seems to fit: intensely private, never seeking recognition, prayerful, and almost unimaginably persistent.

 Shimanishi lived almost that exact pattern.
 He worked with rock, heat, water, and acids through repetition, failure, refinement, and return for nearly fifteen years.
-He had one stone, one mystery, and, like Eudoxus, the discipline to remain with it until it finally yielded its answer.
+He had one stone, one challenge, and, like Eudoxus, the discipline to remain with it until it was overcome.

 If the Great Work is, as Eudoxus says, “a gift of Heaven,” then The Six Keys is describing not only a sequence of operations, but also the sort of person who can carry such a sequence through to completion: one marked by discipline, reverence, and a willingness to labor for years without recognition.

 Another is the path he describes.
-Given that The Six Keys was never translated into Japanese, Shimanish could never have used it as a guide, let alone understood it if he tried.
-He instead began with nothing other than a basic understanding that acids could dissolve minerals, and a hope that those minerals could be rendered active in water.
+Given that The Six Keys was never translated into Japanese, Shimanishi could never have used it as a guide, let alone understood it if he tried.
+He instead began with nothing more than a basic understanding that acids could dissolve certain minerals from rock and a hope that those minerals could be rendered active in water.
 From there, he worked alone, without a theory and without any assurance that the work would succeed.
 If these texts describe real processes, and I believe they do, then Shimanishi appears to have arrived at them independently, through experiment, devotion, and sustained attention to a single rock.

 The Six Keys of Eudoxus describes the procedure.
 Shimanishi independently devised one that matched it.